-Ripple resistor $R_r$ is calculated to be 57.6 k $\Omega$ .
+The calculated value for R_r is 66 kΩ.
 This value provides the minimum ripple for stable operation.
-A smaller resistance should be selected to allow for variations in $T{ON}$ , $C{OUT}$ , and other components. $R_r = R4 = 46.4$ k $\Omega$ is selected for this example application.
+A smaller resistance should be selected to allow for variations in T{ON} , C{OUT1} and other components.
+For this design, R_r value of 46.4 kΩ is selected.